-Of the investigations referred for prosecution in 2015, three were indicted by a grand jury or initiated by the filing of criminal information, four were declined, and one was still pending with the respective prosecutor.
-In addition to the cases referred in 2015, charging decisions were made on five cases referred prior to 2015.
-Three of those cases were declined, while two others were closed.7
+Of the investigations referred for prosecution in 2018, four were indicted by a grand jury or initiated by the filing of criminal information, one was still awaiting a prosecution decision, and five were declined.
+In addition to the cases referred in 2018, charging decisions were made on four cases referred prior to 2018, two from 2016 and two from 2017.
+Three of those cases were indicted, while one was declined.

-Additionally, five cases referred for prosecution prior to 2015 were also resolved this past year.
-Three separate cases involving the same defendant were referred to the Illinois Attorney General in 2012.
-The cases were consolidated and the defendant pleaded guilty to Workers' Compensation Fraud (Class 4 felony) and was sentenced in July 2015 to 24 months probation, \$14,676 restitution, and \$1,700 in fines, fees, and costs.
+Additionally, one case referred for prosecution in 2017 was resolved this past year.
+In a case referred to the Illinois Attorney General in 2017, the defendant pleaded guilty to Theft by Deception (Class 2 felony) and was sentenced to 24 months Second Chance Probation, two days in county jail (credit for time served), \$10,000 in restitution, and \$727 in fines, fees, and costs.